srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 ```
  ## 4) Null in JavaScript ?
  if a variable can **not contain a value** other than null, it is called a null datatype.
+ - null: Represents the intentional absence of a value.

+ Use Cases for null

+ - Resetting Values: When you want to clear a variable or reset its value

+     let user = { name: "Alice" };
+    user = null; // Reset the user object

+   console.log(null == undefined); // true
+   console.log(null === undefined); // false

 ## 5) Difference between var, let and const keywords in JavaScript
   - **Function scope:** Variables that are declared inside a function are called local variables and in the function scope.
 Local variables are accessible
                      anywhere inside the function.